A Discrete Analog of Tutte's Barycentric Embeddings on Surfaces: Introduction

 As a side note, for the special case of the torus, other graph embedding methods based on Schnyder woods exist~\cite{gl-tmswo-14}, but they lack the flexibility of barycentric embeddings, and to our knowledge they have not been extended to higher genus.

 \paragraph{Towards a discrete version.} In this paper, we introduce a combinatorial analog of Tutte's barycentric method, in the plane and on surfaces, leading to a purely discrete algorithm.
 A first motivation comes from the instability of embeddings under small perturbations.
-Even in the plane, the resolution of Tutte embeddings (the maximum distance between two vertices, or between a vertex and a non-incident edge, assuming the minimum edge length is at least one) can be exponential in the number of vertices of the graph~\cite{eg-dspgt-96,df-tfgrp-21}, so rounding may easily create crossings.
+In the plane, Tutte embeddings can be computed by solving a system of linear equations, but even in that case, the resolution of Tutte embeddings (the maximum distance between two vertices, or between a vertex and a non-incident edge, assuming the minimum edge length is at least one) can be exponential in the number of vertices of the graph~\cite{eg-dspgt-96,df-tfgrp-21}, so rounding may easily create crossings.
 The situation is worse on surfaces.
 On piecewise-linear surfaces, computing shortest paths exactly requires exact arithmetic to compare sums of square roots, which is not known to be doable in polynomial time~\cite{ehs-ibssr-24}.
-Obviously, the situation is even worse on smooth surfaces of negative curvature, e.g., hyperbolic surfaces.
+Obviously, the situation is even worse on hyperbolic surfaces.
+For smooth surfaces of negative curvature, it is not even clear how to represent embeddings exactly.

 A second motivation comes from the existing applications of Tutte's theorem to morphing.
 In this setting, one cannot expect closed-form descriptions of the morph.
 In contrast, in a discrete world, one builds a sequence of local moves from an embedding to the other, in which each intermediate step is an embedding, thus computing a ``discrete isotopy'' between two given embeddings.
 Our result is a first step towards building such a sequence in which the edge lengths do not vary too much.